Amigurumi Tools and Materials: All You Need to Get Started

 Amigurumi Tools and Materials – Additional Equipment

 Now that I have listed all the absolute essentials, it is worth mentioning that for some Amigurumi toys you may need some additional equipment.
 This is usually needed when working on more advanced patterns.
-Each designer will give you a list of all you need in their pattern so there should be no surprises half way through your project.

 These additional tools and materials might be items such as: